Tassie summer climbing guide

 Cloudy Bay, Bruny Island

 Access to the Cloudy Bay campsite and cliffs is along the Cloudy Bay beach.
-To avoid impacting the threatened hooded plovers and other resident shorebirds that nest in the soft sand, time your trip to drive at low tide on the hard sand.
+To avoid impacting the threatened hooded plovers and other resident shorebirds that nest in the soft sand, time your trip to drive at low tide and stick to the hard sand.

 Sand River

-Please don’t camp at or near the carpark – there is no toilet and things are getting out of hand.
+The access road is full of wildlife, so drive slowly (Tasmanian Devils have been seen in recent road kill), and make sure you slow down further when passing the farmer's white house (to minimise dust).
+Please don’t camp at or near the carpark (this includes lighting fires) – there is no toilet and things are getting out of hand.
 There is camping and a toilet nearby at the Ye Old Buckland Inn in Buckland.
 You just have to buy a beer from the pub or donate $5 to camp.
+Parts of Sand River are dog friendly.
+However, please keep dogs under effective control, and note no dogs are allowed on the private land of Panopticon South.

 Ross Quoin